GoDL1ghT/Forecast/README.md

 # Faceit Matchroom Stats

-This project is a JavaScript application that retrieves and displays match statistics for Faceit matchrooms.
-It includes features such as fetching match stats, calculating player stats, and displaying win rates.
+This project is a browser extension that retrieves and displays statistics for Faceit matches and players.
+It includes features such as retrieving match statistics, calculating player statistics, displaying win rates and advanced match statistics.

 ## Features